matheusgomes062/whatsapp-autoreply/README.md

-I divided the project into stages.
+I divided the project into the following stages.